Neill3d/OpenMoBu/README.md

 3) You should know that each dll plugin project has a resource with a version information.

-## Special Thanks
+## Supporters and Special Thanks

- Big thanks to Les Androids Associes!
-They gave me a permission to share my development to the public.
+A gold supporter for the repository and special thanks to Les Androids Associes!

 ## Contact